cloudbees/jenkins-scalability-lab/README.md

     - Note that **No dependency resolution is done, so your plugins.txt file must include dependencies!**  This can be easier by using a plugins.txt entry for the previous release of the plugin, and then have the custom plugins replace that.
 * (snapshot-versioned or otherwise customized) to directly land on the masters.
 This is useful for testing one-off changes or using specific builds to test something (or for unreleased content)
 * jenkins/minimal-plugins.txt defines the minimal plugins needed to create a functional master for testing practices (once their dependencies are also installed)
+* You can customize the initial setup of the master by modifying jenkins/loadtestsetup.groovy, for example to modify security setup or add users.
+Note that **you must make the Groovy commands idempotent, because this will run every time you start the Docker image baked from it.**

 ## Git Server: testcases, shared libraries and testcase data